Atvo/Timelapse/README.md

 # Create a timelapse

-This is a simple python project for making a timelapse video of a set of images.
+This is a simple python project for making a timelapse video from a set of images.

 It will read the images from an input folder, adds them to a video, stabilizes the video, and finally compresses the video.